-Do you record SOAP Notes for each of your clients’ treatment sessions?
+Do you record massage therapy SOAP Notes for each of your clients’ treatment sessions?
 SOAP Notes are a way for massage therapists and other healthcare providers to map where a client has been and where they are going.
 The unique SOAP format (Subjective, Objective, Assessment, and Plan) of these reports helps you keep track of your client’s condition and progress through each treatment session.

 SOAP Notes can be time-consuming to complete.
 But don’t underestimate the importance of this record-keeping method.
 Well-written, detailed SOAP Notes enable you and your staff to quickly memorialize and communicate essential information about a person’s current health status and their ongoing treatment plan.